SaraMiedler/ReCreating-Amigaball/README.md

 # ReCreating-Amigaball
 University Homework 2 that was about redoing the Amigaball program from skratch and using OpenFrameWorks.
+Link to download OpenFrameworks: https://openframeworks.cc/download/

 Features:

       1.Implementation of an at runtime adjustable grid (when windowsize changed).